Amanda Aldridge

-Life
+Born into an artistic family, the Aldridge legacy included her father who was a successful African-American Shakespearian actor, Ira Frederick Aldridge.
+He was dubbed the ‘African Roscius' when he first starred as Othello at the Royalty Theatre in London.
+Her mother, Amanda Brandt, was a Swedish opera singer.
+Amanda’s sister, Luranah Aldridge was a star operatic contralto in Europe and the United States.
+A vocal injury of laryngitis cut Amanda’s vocal career short, but she pursued a career as a pianist, teacher, and composer.

+Early life and education

-Amanda Aldridge was born on 10 March 1866 in Upper Norwood, London, the third child of African-American actor Ira Frederick Aldridge and his second wife, Amanda Brandt, who was Swedish.
+Amanda Aldridge was born on 10 March 1866 in Upper Norwood, London, the third child of African-American Shakespearean actor, Ira Frederick Aldridge and his second wife, Amanda Brandt, was Swedish.
 She had two sisters, Rachael and Luranah, and two brothers, Ira Daniel and Ira Frederick.
 Aldridge studied voice under Jenny Lind and George Henschel at the Royal College of Music in London, and harmony and counterpoint with Frederick Bridge and Francis Edward Gladstone.

+Career

 After completing her studies, Aldridge worked as a concert singer, piano accompanist, and voice teacher.
 A throat condition ended her concert appearances, and she turned to teaching and published about thirty songs between the years 1907 and 1925 in a romantic parlour style, as well as instrumental music in other styles.
-Among her pupils were the children of London's politically-active Black middle-classes, including Amy Barbour-James, daughter of John Barbour-James, Frank Alcindor son of Dr John Alcindor, and composer Samuel Coleridge-Taylor's sister Alice Evans.
+Among her pupils were the children of London's politically-active Black middle-classes, including Amy Barbour-James, daughter of John Barbour-James, Frank Alcindor son of Dr. John Alcindor, and composer Samuel Coleridge-Taylor's sister Alice Evans.
 Her notable students included African-American performers Roland Hayes, Lawrence Benjamin Brown, Marian Anderson and Paul Robeson, and Bermudian-British actor Earl Cameron.
 In 1930, when Robeson performed as Othello in the West End, Aldridge was in attendance, and gave Robeson the gold earrings that her father Ira Aldridge had worn as Othello.
 Aldridge also took the singer Ida Shepley under her wing and converted her from a singer to a stage actor.
 In 1951, African-American weekly magazine Jet reported that she was still giving piano and voice lessons aged 86.

 Amanda cared for her sister, the opera singer Luranah Aldridge (1860 – 1932), when she became ill, declining an invitation in 1921 from W. E. B. Du Bois to attend the second Pan-African Congress, with a note explaining: "As you know, my sister is very helpless. … I cannot leave for more than a few minutes at a time."

 At the age of 88, Aldridge made her first television appearance in the British show Music For You, where Muriel Smith sang Montague Ring's "Little Southern Love Song".
 After a short illness, she died in London on 9 March 1956, a day before her 90th birthday.